utkarsh530/GPUODEBenchmarks/README.md

     $ julia --project=. ./runner_scripts/plot\
     /plot_ode_comp.jl
 ```
-The plot will get saved in `plots` folder.
+The plot will get saved in the `plots` folder.

-Similarly, the other plots in the paper can generated by running the
+Similarly, the other plots in the paper can be generated by running the
 different scripts in the folder `runner_scripts/plot`.
 ```bash
     plot performance of GPU ODE solvers